German cruiser Deutschland: Operations in the Baltic

 On 13 April 1945, thirty-four Lancaster bombers from 617 ("Dambusters") squadron and No. 9 Squadron RAF launched an attack on Lützow and Prinz Eugen in Swinemünde.
 Some Lancasters carried 1000-pound bombs, others carried the super-heavy Tallboy bomb with which they had sunk Tirpitz in November 1944.
 The raid had to be aborted because of cloud cover over the targets.
 A second raid by twenty Lancasters of 617 squadron two days later failed again because of cloud cover.
 On 16 April, eighteen Lancasters from 617 squadron were more successful.
 Three 1000-pound bombs hit the ship.
 One bomb hit the bow and another fell close to the aft turret, but both were duds.
 Another bomb destroyed the range finder and all platforms on the battle mast.
 Seven Tallboys were dropped, one of which exploded between the ship and the shore and tore a one-by-ten meter hole in hull.
 Lützow was prevented from capsizing by her superstructure hitting the shore.
 Most of the lower decks were flooded but power could be partially restored and the list eliminated.
 The aft turret fell out but the fore turret could be made operational.
 Despite sinking, the water was shallow enough that her main deck was still 2 m above water, permitting her use as a stationary gun battery against advancing Soviet forces.
 She continued in this role until 4 May, by which time she had expended her main battery ammunition.
 Her crew rigged scuttling charges to destroy the hull but a fire caused the explosives to detonate prematurely.

 The fate of Lützow was long unclear, as with most of the ships seized by the Soviet Navy.
 According to the historians Erich Gröner and M. J. Whitley, the Soviet Navy raised the ship in September 1947 and broke her up for scrap in 1948–1949.
 The historians Hildebrand, Röhr and Steinmetz, in their book Die Deutschen Kriegsschiffe, state that she instead sank off Kolberg, claiming that the Lützow broken up in the late 1940s was instead the Admiral Hipper-class Lützow that had been sold to the Soviet Union in 1940.
-The historian Hans Georg Prager examined the Soviet archives in the early 2000s and discovered that Lützow had been sunk in weapons tests, in the Baltic Sea off Świnoujście in Poland (under German control and named Swinemünde during the war), on 22 July 1947.
+The historian Hans Georg Prager examined the Soviet archives in the early 2000s and discovered that Lützow had been sunk in weapons tests in the Baltic Sea off Świnoujście, Poland (formerly Swinemünde), on 22 July 1947.

-In October 2020 an unexploded Tallboy bomb from the attack on Lützow was found in the Piast Canal (Kaiserfahrt during the war).
+In October 2020 an unexploded Tallboy bomb from the attack on Lützow was found in the Piast Canal (formerly the Kaiserfahrt).
 After evacuating approximately 750 people who lived nearby, an attempt was undertaken to deflagrate it with a remote-controlled device, but it exploded without casualties.